iiasa/ariadne-intern-workflow/README.md

 This repository contains the scenario validation workflow for the [ARIADNE project](https://www.pik-potsdam.de/de/institut/abteilungen/transformationspfade/projekte/ariadne).

-The ain entry point is the `workflow.py` script, which has a function that takes an **pyam.IamDataFrame** as argument and returns a modified instance (if validation is successful) or raises an error if the scenario data is not compliant with the project specifications.
+The main entry point is the `workflow.py` script, which has a function that takes an **pyam.IamDataFrame** as argument and returns a modified instance (if validation is successful) or raises an error if the scenario data is not compliant with the project specifications.
 [Read the docs](https://pyam-iamc.readthedocs.io/) for more information on the **pyam** package.